slafi/VoltaZero_Monitor/Readme.md

 The VoltaZero Sensing Unit (VSU) wirelessly relays data to the Helium Atom at regular time intervals.
 The latter publishes the relayed data to the public Helium MQTT server.
 Any software application can use a MQTT client and the relevant authentication credentials in order to subscribe to the appropriate topic to which telemetry data is published.
 The VoltaZero Monitor uses the [paho-mqtt](https://pypi.org/project/paho-mqtt/) client in order to retrieve the data published by the VSU/Helium Atom.

 ![Data Flow](./resources/data_flow.png)
-*The VoltaZero Monitor retrieves and processes the telemetry messages published to the Helium MQTT server.*
+*The VoltaZero Monitor retrieves and processes the telemetry messages published to the Helium MQTT server*

 ### Telemetry Data Structure